On the "viscous incompressible fluid + rigid body" system with Navier conditions: Introduction

 In this paper we will prescribe some Navier conditions on the fluid-solid interface, which encode that the fluid slips with some friction on this boundary.
 In the case of a fixed boundary it is by now well understood that the issue of the inviscid limit is simplified compared to the no-slip conditions, at least when the friction coefficient is not too big; in particular the convergence holds true in the energy space (cf. for instance \cite{BGP,dV,cmr,Iftimie-Planas,Iftimie-Sueur,MasmoudiRousset,Paddick}).
 We prove here a similar result in the case of a moving body.

 \

 In fact we even prove a better convergence of the body's dynamics (with respect to the fluid's dynamics), i.e. a convergence in the Sobolev space $H^1$.
-This surprising result uses a new avatar of a well-known phenomenon in the theory of the systems involving an incompressible flow and a structure, namely the added mass phenomenon, for which we refer for instance to \cite{Childress,Galdi}.
+This surprising result uses a well-known phenomenon in the theory of the systems involving an incompressible flow and a structure, namely the added mass phenomenon, for which we refer for instance to \cite{Childress,Galdi}, and which can be computed in the present case of the Navier conditions.

 \